ibexa/documentation-developer/docs/content_management/content_relations.md

 - *Common Relations* are created between two content items using the public PHP API.
 - *RichText linked Relations* are created using a field of the RichText type.
-When an internal link (a link to another Location or content item) is placed in a RichText field, the system automatically creates a Relation.
+When an internal link (a link to another location or content item) is placed in a RichText field, the system automatically creates a Relation.
 The Relation is automatically removed from the system when the link is removed from the content item.
 - *RichText embedded Relations* also use a RichText field.